 Choosing the right metrics is the difference between running a useful test and wasting your time.
 While it’s tempting to focus on one number, a good A/B test looks at the entire chain of events your subject line sets off.
 The goal isn’t just to get an email opened; it’s to start a conversation that leads to a deal.

-Open Rates vs. Real Engagement
+Look Beyond Open Rates to Real Engagement

 Open rates are the most common starting point, but they can be misleading.
 An open tells you your subject line was compelling enough to earn a click, but not much else.
 Worse, the numbers aren't always accurate.
 Some email clients automatically open emails, and privacy features can obscure whether a real person ever saw your message.